-After you submit your application through Grants.gov, the application will automatically transfer into the Portfolio Analysis and Management System (PAMS) for processing by DOE.
-Many functions for grants can be done in PAMS, which is available at https://pamspublic.science.energy.gov.
+After you submit your application through Grants.gov, the application will automatically transfer into PAMS for processing by DOE.
+Many functions for awards can be done in PAMS, which is available at https://pamspublic.science.energy.gov.

 You will want to "register to" your application: a process of linking yourself to the application after it has been submitted through Grants.gov and processed by DOE.